Understand the Parole Board of Canada

 by Chelsey Legge, Ontario Lawyer and Research Analyst with Pardon Applications of Canada

 The Parole Board of Canada (PBC) is the federal agency that makes decisions regarding Pardons/Record Suspensions.
 However, Pardons/Record Suspensions are not the only or even the primary business of the PBC.
-The role of the PBC in the Canadian criminal justice system also includes making conditional release decisions, expungement decisions, and clemency recommendations.
-In all cases, public safety is the primary consideration.

-History and Organization of the PBC
+History and Organization of the Parole Board Canada

 The PBC was established by the Parole Act of 1959, which replaced the old Ticket of Leave Act that had been in effect since 1899.
 The 1959 Parole Act ushered in a new era for parole by enshrining the principle of rehabilitation – the idea that individuals with a criminal history can be treated and desist from crime.
 The creation of the Parole Board Canada aimed to bring consistency and fairness to the parole process.
 It marked a shift from discretionary releases to a more structured and objective assessment of an offender’s readiness for reintegration into society.
 Understanding this historical evolution is essential for appreciating the PBC’s role today.

 Since 1992, federal corrections matters have been governed by the Corrections and Conditional Release Act.
 The PBC officially falls under the auspices of Public Safety, but the agency is independent and operates at an arm’s length from the Government of Canada.
 The Board consists of up to 60 full-time members and several part-time members; full-time members can hold office for up to ten years, while part-time members are subject to three-year terms.
 Board members come from a range of backgrounds, including business, criminology, education, social work, and law.

-The PBC is headed by a Chairperson, currently Jennifer Oades, who reports to Parliament through the Minister of Public Safety and Emergency Preparedness, currently Bill Blair.
+The PBC is headed by a Chairperson, currently, Jennifer Oades, who reports to Parliament through the Minister of Public Safety and Emergency Preparedness, currently Bill Blair.

 Key Functions of the PBC